• Art magazine

 Due to the long and dark winter season, the interiors of Scandinavian houses are built in such a way that they reflect as much light as possible.
 Keep the windows open as far as possible.
 If you have to add winds for privacy, use curtains or roller blinds that are bright and natural in texture and color.

-It is also important to add several layers of warm artificial light to your design.
+It's also crucial to add layers of warm artificial light to your design.
 Consider this modern rustic Scandinavian interior design.
-In the example above, the windows were left unadorned and placed both work and ambient light sources so that the owners can adapt the light during the day and in the evening as required.
+In the example above, the windows were left unadorned and both task and ambient light sources were placed, allowing the owners to adjust the light as needed during the day and evening.

 Tables